amiralishd/Bingo-Simulator/README.md

 # Bingo-Simulator

-In this script, I tried to simulate a number of random plays in Bingo to see how each card perfomrs and verify that there is no preference between cards.
+In this script, I tried to simulate a number of random plays of Bingo to see what the chances are for each card to win and verify that there is no preference between them.
+I also checked my simulated results with the ones from theoritical approach.